 - Cope with disappointment

 Group play on the playground can also help kids make friends and develop empathy, leading to a lifetime of meaningful relationships with others.
+Equipment like the AeroGlider allows children to work together and build teamwork skills while having fun.

 3. Structured Play